0x27/clypdown/README.md

 ## TL;DR
 I was trying to download a tune from [clyp](https://clyp.it/) and the download button was not enabled.
 No fear, [the API](https://clyp.it/api) comes to the rescue and we can ignore this.

+## How it was made...
+The process of how I created clypdown is documented fully [in this Steemit post](https://steemit.com/programming/@synapse/clypdown-tool-for-grabbing-music-from-clyp-it).

 ## Demo
 Youtube vidya to come later or whatever, maybe once I add list mode.